csc-training/node-level-optimization/docs/03-main-memory.md

 # Summary

-- TODO
+- Main memory is typically the slowest component in CPU
-- Performance of HPC applications is often improved when processes and threads are pinned to CPU cores
+- Maximum memory bandwidth is often achieved by running on subset of available cores
-- MPI and batch system configurations may affect the affinity
+- First touch memory allocation may have significant performance implications in NUMA systems
-    - very system dependent, try to always investigate
+- Pinning of processes and threads to specific cores may have large impact on performance